YAMAHA MT-125 (2020 - on) Review

 There’s also more midrange, meaning less time spent chasing gears to keep up with the flow of traffic.
 This is aided by a shortened the final gear ratio, which improves acceleration even further.
 A light clutch lever and smooth gear box also help you to progress through the cogs quickly.

 Signaled by a small ‘VVA’ icon on the logically-placed LCD dash, the system also helps deliver greater top end performance, creating more of an engaging riding experience when exploring more open twisty roads.
-Despite the newer engine, don't expect the Yamaha MT 125 top speed to exceed around (a genuine) 80mph.
+So, how fast is a Yamaha MT-125?
+With the new engine, it'll get you to around 80mph, not bad for a learner-friendly 125.

 Also adding to the excitement is a redesigned exhaust, which has been worked on for improved sound quality (and is very important when you’re 17).
 Delivering a charming purr from its standard end can, the motor is audible at any speed and really encourages you to work the bike hard to achieve the most from its output.